coveooss/tgf/README.md

 > tgf
 usage: tgf [<flags>]

-tgf v1.14.0, a docker frontend for terragrunt.
-Any parameter after -- will be directly sent to the command identified by entrypoint.
+DESCRIPTION: TGF (terragrunt frontend) is a Docker frontend for terragrunt/terraform.
+It automatically maps your current folder, your HOME folder, your TEMP folder as well of most environment variables to the docker process.
+You can add -D to your command to get the exact docker command that is generated.

+It then looks in your current folder and all its parents to find a file named '.tgf.config' to retrieve the default configuration.
+If not all configurable values are satisfied and you have an AWS configuration, it will then try to retrieve the missing elements from the AWS Parameter Store under the key '/default/tgf'.

+Configurable values are: docker-image, docker-image-version, docker-image-tag, docker-refresh, logging-level, entry-point, tgf-recommended-version, recommended-image.

+You can get the full documentation at https://github.com/coveo/tgf/blob/master/README.md and check for new version at https://github.com/coveo/tgf/releases/latest.

+Any docker image could be used, but TGF specialized images could be found at: https://hub.docker.com/r/coveo/tgf/tags.

+Terragrunt documentation could be found at https://github.com/coveo/terragrunt/blob/master/README.md (Coveo fork) or https://github.com/gruntwork-io/terragrunt/blob/master/README.md (Gruntwork.io original)

+Terraform documentation could be found at https://www.terraform.io/docs/index.html.

+IMPORTANT: Most of the tgf command line arguments are in uppercase to avoid potential conflict with the underlying command.
+If you must supply parameters to your command and they are unwillingly catched by tgf, you have to put them after '--' such as in the following example:

+  tgf ls -- -D   # Avoid -D to be interpretated by tgf as --debug-docker

+VERSION: master

+AUTHOR: Coveo 🇲🇶 🇨🇦

 Flags:
-  -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
+  -H, --tgf-help               Show context-sensitive help (also try
+                               --help-man).
-  -e, --entrypoint=terragrunt  Override the entry point for docker -i, --image=coveo/tgf        Use the specified image instead of the default one -t, --tag=latest             Use a different tag on docker image instead of the default one -p, --profile=""             Set the AWS profile configuration to use -d, --debug                  Print the docker command issued -r, --refresh                Force a refresh of the docker image -v, --version                Get the current version of tgf -l, --logging=<level>        Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5) -f, --flush-cache            Invoke terragrunt with --terragrunt-update-source to flush the cache
+  -E, --entrypoint=terragrunt  Override the entry point for docker
+      --image=coveo/tgf        Use the specified image instead of the default one
+      --image-version=version  Use a different version of docker image instead of the default one (alias --iv) -T, --tag=latest             Use a different tag of docker image instead of the default one
+      --profile=""             Set the AWS profile configuration to use -D, --debug-docker           Print the docker command issued --refresh-image          Force a refresh of the docker image (alias --ri) -V, --tgf-version            Get the current version of tgf -L, --logging-level=<level>  Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5) -F, --flush-cache            Invoke terragrunt with --terragrunt-update-source
+                               to flush the cache
-      --no-home                Disable the mapping of the home directory --get-image-name         Just return the resulting image name --docker-arg=<opt> ...
-Supply extra argument to Docker
+      --no-home                Disable the mapping of the home directory (alias --nh)
+      --get-image-name         Just return the resulting image name (alias --gi) --docker-arg=<opt> ...
+Supply extra argument to Docker (alias --da)
 ```

 If any of the tgf arguments conflicts with an argument of the desired entry point, you must place that argument after -- to ensure that they are